-ARTICLE 5.11 EXEMPTION
+ARTICLE 5.12 EXEMPTIONS

 - 1. The board of examiners may, at a student's request and having heard the relevant examiner, grant the student an exemption from taking an exam if he/she demonstrates that he/she previously: - either passed an exam for a university or higher professional education programme which was similar in terms of content and level to the course from which the student requests to be exempted, or - gained sufficient knowledge and skills relevant to the exam concerned, either through work or professional experience. - 2.
 An exemption can only pertain to an entire course and not a component thereof. - 3.
-At most 30 credits for the programme may be earned based on the exemptions granted. - 4.
-The thesis project is excluded from this exemption option. - The board of examiners will not grant any exemption based on exams passed by a student outside the programme during the period in which the student was barred by the board of examiners from taking exams for the programme because of fraud. - 6.
+At most 30 credits for the programme may be earned based on the exemptions granted.

+- 4. The thesis project is excluded from this exemption option. - 5.
+The board of examiners will not grant any exemption based on exams passed by a student outside the programme during the period in which the student was barred by the board of examiners from taking exams for the programme because of fraud. - 6.
 The same period of validity applies to exemptions as to examination results.

-ARTICLE 5.12 EXTRACURRICULAR EDUCATION
+ARTICLE 5.13 EXTRACURRICULAR EDUCATION

 - 1. Courses, skills training and/or projects taken at another programme or faculty of UM or at another university that are not part of the programme are extracurricular. - 2.
+Additional credit taken from the programme course catalogue outside of the programme structure detailed in appendix 1. are extra curricula. - 3.
 Internships are not part of the programme and are extracurricular.

-ARTICLE 5.13 FRAUD
+ARTICLE 5.14 FRAUD

-1. 'Fraud', including 'plagiarism', means actions or omissions by the student which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and skills.

-- 2. 'Plagiarism' means the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources. - 3.
+- 1. 'Fraud', including 'plagiarism', means actions or omissions by the student which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and skills. - 2.
+'Plagiarism' means the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources. - 3.
 If the board of examiners determines that the student has engaged in fraud with respect to an exam or exam component, the board of examiners can take appropriate measures. - 4.
 In serious cases of fraud, the board of examiners can propose to UM's Executive Board that the student(s) concerned be permanently deregistered from the programme. - 5.
 The Rules and Regulations include further provisions about what constitutes fraud and which disciplinary measures the board of examiners can impose.

-ARTICLE 5.13AINVALID EXAM
+ARTICLE 5.15 INVALID EXAM